 So, one of the fun facts about Samoa they love to bring out is the fact that men do the cooking.
 They cook the Umu on a Sunday.
 What I didn’t establish was who did the other 20 or so meals in the week…

 Is it like BBQs in England where generally the men will stand around browning the meat while the women will prepare salads, starters, and garnishes – and then the men get all the credit?

 This is what I deduced, but I could be wrong (let me know in the comments!).

 Anyway, the Umu was delicious.
-It’s a way of cooking underground in an earth heated oven.
+It’s a way of cooking underground in an earth heated oven and an ancient Samoa culture.
 I had fish, breadfruit and a coconut elixir all cooked in the Umu with rocks and leaves piled on top.